esheldon/wq/README.md

     wq sub job_file
     wq sub -c "commands"

-The job file contains a "command" and a set of requirements; see the Job File section for more details.
+The job file contains a "command" and a set of requirements; see the Job Files section for more details.
 You can also send requirements using -r/--require